Soft and Fluffy Sourdough Dinner Rolls Recipe

 If you’ve been searching for the best sourdough dinner roll recipe that’s soft, fluffy, and versatile enough for everything from weeknight soups to a Thanksgiving turkey or prime rib Christmas meal, you’ll come to the right place.

-I developed this sourdough dinner roll recipe as a half batch of my sourdough hamburger buns.
+I developed this sourdough dinner roll recipe as a half-batch of my sourdough hamburger buns.
 I didn’t need quite that much dough, so I halved the recipe and shaped smaller rolls, each around 40 grams.
 The result was twenty-four of the softest, fluffiest sourdough rolls I’ve ever made.
 They pull apart perfectly, have a light tang from wild yeast, and bake up with a gorgeous golden crust that shines from a light egg wash.

 Whether you’re just beginning your sourdough journey or have been nurturing a bubbly sourdough starter for years, this small-batch version is simple, dependable, and perfectly sized for both everyday family dinners and special occasions.
 They’re the kind of rolls that fit right in beside a roasted turkey on your Thanksgiving table or a tender prime rib Christmas meal.
 If you’re feeling fancy, try tucking a ball of mozzarella inside before baking for a yummy cheesy twist.